-Definition of Sexual Harassment/sexual violence Sexual Violence is physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent (i.e., due to age, use of drugs or alcohol, incoherence, intellectual or other disability that prevents the capacity to give consent).
+Definition of Sexual Harassment/Sexual Violence:

+Sexual Violence is physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent (i.e., due to age, use of drugs or alcohol, incoherence, intellectual or other disability that prevents the capacity to give consent).
 Such acts include rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.

-Definition of Consent is informed and freely given words or actions that indicate a willingness to participate in mutually agreed-on sexual activities.
+Definition of Consent: informed and freely given words or actions that indicate a willingness to participate in mutually agreed-on sexual activities.

-- 1. Consent may not be inferred from the following: - a.
-Silence - b.
-Passive or lack of resistance - c.
-A current of previous dating or sexual relationship - d.
-The acceptance or provision of a gift, meal, drink or other item

-- e.
-Previous consent to sexual activity - 2.
-Consent may be withdrawn during sexual activity - 3.
-Consent to one form of consensual sexual activity does not imply consent to any other form of sexual activity - 4.
-Consent may not be given by a person who is any of the following: - Incapacitated by drugs, alcohol or any other substance - b.
-The use of drugs, alcohol or any other substance does not diminish a person's responsibility to obtain consent and does not excuse conduct that violates policy. - c.
-Unconscious - d.
-Asleep - e.
-Physically or mentally unable to make informed, rational judgment - f.
-By virtue of age, circumstances or other factors deemed by law to be incapable of giving consent that it effectively denies a person equal access to an education program or activity.
-An individual may experience unlawful harassment even if the offensive conduct was not aimed directly at them.
-Unlawful harassment also includes misconduct based on the individual's gender expression, gender identity, transgender status, gender transition, or nonconformity with sex stereotypes.
-Inappropriate behavior that does not rise to the level of unlawful harassment under this Policy may still subject the offender to disciplinary action up to and including permanent separation from UAT.
+- Consent may not be inferred from the following: - o Silence: - o Passive or lack of resistance; - o A current or previous dating or sexual relationship; - o The acceptance or provision of a gift, meal, drink or other item; - o Previous consent to sexual activity. - Consent may be withdrawn during sexual activity. - Consent to one form of consensual sexual activity does not imply consent to any other form of sexual activity. - Consent may not be given by a person who is any of the following: - o Incapacitated by drugs, alcohol or any other substance; - The use of drugs, alcohol or any other substance does not diminish a person's responsibility to obtain consent and does not excuse conduct that violates policy; - o Unconscious' - Asleep' - o Physically or mentally unable to make informed, rational judgment; - o By virtue of age, circumstances or other factors deemed by law to be incapable of giving consent.